admiralorbiter/azul-analysis-tool/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for details.